Reserve and Guard GI Bill

 Find a school that has VA-approved training or education programs.
 Be sure to ask the admissions counselor if the school meets the requirements to use the GI Bill.

 Note: Most regionally and nationally accredited colleges and universities have VA-approved programs.

-In most cases, the school will send your application along with their paperwork to the VA regional office with jurisdiction over the State or area where you will train.
+In most cases, the school will send your enrollment information to the VA regional office with jurisdiction over the state or area where you will train.
 This will expedite the process.
-However if you have not found a school yet, you can still apply for your VA Eligibility Determination by mailing your completed VA Form 22-1990 to your VA Regional Processing Office.

 Within four to eight weeks you should receive a declaration of eligibility and a letter explaining your VA GI Bill benefits.
 Keep in mind that it is not uncommon to get a letter from the VA requesting more information.
-You will have to answer the Department of Veteran's Affairs requests to be determined eligible and complete the process.
+You will have to answer the VA's questions to be determined eligible and complete the process.